Writing NSW Grants

 Click here for our full press release.

-The NSW Writers’ Centre is delighted to offer a new grants program for writers.
-In 2016, a total of $30,000 in funding will be available to writers and writing organisations in NSW via the following grants:
+In 2017, a total of $30,000 in funding will be available to writers and writing organisations in NSW via the following grants:

 - Writing NSW Access for Regional Writers Grants (June and December)